About the Portal

 Initially the Portal displayed details of Rateable Values for the 2005 Revaluation and values for the 2004/2005 financial year.
 Valuation Roll histories were added to the Rateable Values Search facility in the latter part of 2006.

-The information has since been updated to show details of current valuation roll entries, a history of changes since 1st April 2010 and a note of the values that existed in March 2010 before the 2010 Revaluation was carried out.
-The March 2010 values will not be updated, however details of entries and values prior to 1st April 2010 can be obtained directly from the Assessor involved.
+The information has since been updated and now shows details of current valuation roll entries and a history of changes since 1st April 2010.
+Details of entries and values prior to 1st April 2010 may be obtained directly from the Assessor involved.
 Contact details are available from the “Assessors’ Links” under “The Assessor” in the Menu opposite.
-Proposed values for the 2017 Revaluation are now also shown.

-Summary valuations have been provided for subjects in the “bulk classes”, such as shops, offices and workshops/factories/stores, being repetitive type properties generally valued by reference to levels of rent paid in the market place.
-Summary valuations of other subjects may be added in due course, subject to the availability of resources.
+Valuations have been provided for subjects in the “bulk classes”, such as shops, offices and workshops/factories/stores, being repetitive type properties generally valued by reference to levels of rent paid in the market place.
+Valuations of other subjects, such as Civic Buildings, Schools, Shooting Rights and Self-catering Units, are being added in a phased approach from early 2021.
+Further expansion is planned for implementation at the 2023 Revaluation.

 Council Tax Bands